| |

 11. Instruments Of Death

-put into the songs although the music on the whole is not too memorable except
+genuine creativity put into the songs although the music on the whole is not

-for some small snippets.
-Tim Blackman's vocals are a bit on the emotionless
+too memorable except for some small snippets.
+Tim Blackman's vocals are a bit

-side, but they are quite suitable for the music anyway.
-Punishment Area
+on the emotionless side, but they are quite suitable for the music anyway.

-is not the most generic thrash metal album that I've heard but certainly not
+Punishment Area is not the most generic thrash metal album around but

 |